bragov4ik/go-kys/README.md

 $ ./gokys -c <PATH_TO_CONFIG> .              # calculates for project
 $ ./gokys -c <PATH_TO_CONFIG> a.go b.go c.go # calculates for multiple files
 ```
-## How it works?
+## How it works
+The algorithm calculates multiple metrics and combines them in order to get a result.
+The metrics are described below.

 ### Cyclomatic Complexity

 The [Cyclomatic Complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity)
-indicates the complexity of a program.
+indicates the complexity of a program's flow.

 This program calculates the complexities of each function by counting independent paths.
 It starts with the initial value
 of 1 and each time program encounters one of the `if, for, case, ||, &&` statements it increases the value by
 corresponding to the statement's weight specified in the configuration file.

 ### Halstead Complexity
-Calculation of Halstead Complexity can be found [here](https://en.wikipedia.org/wiki/Halstead_complexity_measures)
+Calculation of Halstead Complexity can be found [here](https://en.wikipedia.org/wiki/Halstead_complexity_measures).
+The formula
+for Volume is used, as it seems more appropriate for the WMFP.

 ### Comments Complexity
 Measures the amount of effort spent on writing program comments.
 It calculates the number of words written in comments
-and multiply to the word's weight specified in the configuration file
+and multiplies by a weight specified in the configuration file.

 ### Code Structure Complexity
 Measures the amount of effort spent on the program structure such as separating code into classes, functions, and
 interfaces.
-It starts with the initial value of 0 and each time program encounters structure declaration or function
+It starts with the initial value of 0 and each time program encounters structure declaration, function
-declaration or interface declaration it increases value by declaration's weight specified in the configuration file
+declaration, or interface declaration it increases the value by the declaration's weight specified in the configuration file.

 ### Arithmetic Intricacy
 Measures the complexity of arithmetic calculations across the program.
 It starts with initial value of 0 and each time
 program encounters one of the `+ - * / % += -= *= /= %= ++ --` operators it increases value by operator's weight
-specified in configuration file
+specified in configuration file.

 ### Inline Data
 Measures the amount of effort spent on embedding hard-coded data.
 It starts with the initial value of 0 and each time
-program encounters basic literal or composite literal it increases value by literal's weight specified in the configuration
+program encounters basic or composite literal it increases value by literal's weight specified in the configuration
 file

 ### Summing Up
-A program sums up all the above metrics to calculate total effort in human-minutes.
+The program sums up all the above metrics to calculate total effort in human-minutes.

 ## Contribution
 To contribute to the project fork the repository and make a PR.